 Knights in chess move in an L-shape pattern spanning two tiles in any direction and 1 tile to its side (making an L-shape movement).
 Knights will capture this way and is the only piece that can jump over blockading pawn/pieces.

-These concepts take a significant amount of experience to properly apply.
+Utilizing the knight don’t have to be difficult, you only nee to understand a couple of things.
+I will prove it in this article.
 Learning this though is the first step to actually start mastering them as soon as possible.

 Let’s get talking.